Dr. Light serves allergy patients in Boynton Beach, West Palm Beach, Boca Raton, and throughout South Florida.

 Naturally, avoidance is the simplest and most straightforward of all treatment options.
 After all, if you are not exposed to an allergen, then it will have no effect on you.
 Our knowledgeable medical staff will give you easy-to-remember techniques that can help to keep you away from harmful allergens.

-However, if avoidance isn’t sufficient to ease your suffering, then medication is the next treatment step.
+If avoidance is not sufficient to ease your suffering, medication is the next treatment step.
 While medication will not eliminate your allergies entirely, it can help treat symptoms so that they are bearable.
 Nasal sprays, anti-leukotrienes, antihistamines, and decongestants are among possible medications.

 Finally, immunotherapy is a great option when you cannot avoid your allergens nor find relief with medication.
 Immunotherapy, which is more commonly known as an “allergy shot”, can be highly successful.
 In fact, studies have shown that between 80-90% of patients experience an improvement in their condition with regular treatments.